VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

 {"mem":429321,"mem.free":306191,"processors":4,"instance.uptime":49984,"uptime":55113,"systemload.average":0.45,"heap.committed":372224,"heap.init":63488,"heap.used":66032,"heap":899584,"nonheap.committed":59328,"nonheap.init":2496,"nonheap.used":57098,"nonheap":0,"threads.peak":26,"threads.daemon":22,"threads.totalStarted":31,"threads":24,"classes":6994,"classes.loaded":6994,"classes.unloaded":0,"gc.ps_scavenge.count":14,"gc.ps_scavenge.time":141,"gc.ps_marksweep.count":2,"gc.ps_marksweep.time":130,"httpsessions.max":-1,"httpsessions.active":0,"gauge.response.health":2.0,"counter.status.200.health":5}
 ```

 In addition to the different monitoring endpoints we also have informational endpoints like the `/beans` endpoint [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/beans), which will show all of the configured beans in the application.
-Spring Actuator provides multiple informational endpoints on top of the monitoring endpoints that can prove useful for information gathering about your deployed Spring application and can be helpful when debugging your applications in OpenShift.
+Spring Actuator provides multiple informational endpoints on top of the monitoring endpoints that can prove useful for information gathering about your deployed Spring application and can be helpful while debugging your applications in OpenShift.

 ## Congratulations